jasonshyang/hayate/README.md

 **Hayate** (疾風) is an algorithmic trading bot framework built in Rust, providing a clean architecture for building trading bots with real-time market data processing, state management, and execution capabilities.

+## Bot Strategies

+Currently only two strategies are available as examples:
+- Simple Market Making: place limit order on both sides of the orderbook with a fixed spread
+- Dynamic Spread Market Making; place limit order on both sides of the orderbook with a dynamic spread based on indicators (in dev)

 ## Development Status

 Hayate is currently in active development.
 Core features are functional but the API may change.